dmitrywashere/dmitrywashere.github.io/_posts/2025-12-01-fusion-1-dcupgrade.md

 Almost immediately after the IP changes, **the entire house came to a screeching halt**.

 - Web pages crawled or failed outright.
-- Speedtests looked like they were being routed through a potato.
+- Speed tests looked like they were being routed through a potato.
-- My wife's Cyber Monday shopping stopped spending money.
+- Internet slowed down so much, my wife’s Cyber Monday shopping actually paused.
+Honestly the fastest way to save money.
 - Fantasy Football trades didn't go through and the team remained unchanged for a while.
+I lost the matchup by less than 5 points (!!)

 ### 7.1 Troubleshooting Phase 1: Overthinking It